workersio/alpenglow-proof/README.md

 ## References

 This work formalizes the protocol described in the Alpenglow whitepaper.
 All lemma numbers and section references correspond to that document.

-## License

-See the main Alpenglow repository for license information.